NHIAA Football: 1951–1956 (three classes)

 (*) Newport's Towle High School closed and was converted to an elementary school in 1966 as high school students moved into the new Newport High School.

-(**) Three Manchester Catholic high schools, St. Anthony's High School and Bishop Bradley High School and Immaculata High School, closed and were merged into Trinity High School in 1970.
+(**) Three Manchester Catholic high schools, St. Anthony's High School, Bishop Bradley High School and Immaculata High School, closed and were merged into Trinity High School in 1970.

 (***) Concord's St. John's High School was converted into an elementary/middle school in 1963 upon the opening of Bishop Brady High School.

 (****) Salem's Woodbury High School was converted to a middle school upon the opening of Salem High School in 1966.

 (*****) Hampton Academy and High School was converted to a junior high school (Hampton Academy) after the opening of Winnacunnet High School in 1958.